#1 Watch where you sit

 Gritty surfaces in hot tubs and pools will keep your feet from slipping, but they will also catch and tear tiny fibers in your suit when you sit on them.
 This is true for any stretchy article of clothing--even a heavy-duty neoprene wetsuit will get a fuzzbutt from sitting on rocks--but we’ve found this fuzz is extra noticeable on Beefcake suits because we print on white fabric.

-To avoid the dreaded fuzzbutt, we recommend sitting on towels or inflatable pool toys, which are more comfortable anyway, right?
+To avoid the dreaded fuzz, avoid sitting on pool stairs, and make sure you sit on towels or inflatable pool toys, which are more comfortable anyway!

 #2 Rinse immediately after use